Indie Developer Is Giving Away Free Download Codes For Its Last Wii U Game

+Also, make sure you check out Captain U's trailer if you're curious about the game (thanks for sharing, TaraBates).

-Ultra Dolphin Revolution, an indie developer which has created a number of games that are currently exclusive to the Wii U eShop, is giving away "128 downloadable codes" of its very last Wii U title, Captain U.
+Original article: Ultra Dolphin Revolution, an indie developer which has created a number of games that are currently exclusive to the Wii U eShop, is giving away 128 downloadable codes of its very last Wii U title, Captain U.

 Despite the Wii U closing its doors earlier this week, you can still redeem download codes up until 3rd April, around 9:30am PT.
 As a result, Ultra Dolphin Revolution has decided to share its work with the world and is handing out codes for Captain U over on Twitter for both Europe and North America.

-Note: Update: Well, it seems like we opened the floodgates!
-Ultra Dolphin Revolution has confirmed that it's run out of codes for now, but fear not, the developer is going to try and get some more to give away to you lovely Wii U fans.
-(Thanks to Sunsy for the heads up!)